Laugherne Brook Local Nature Reserve

 The brook is subjected to periodic flooding which produces much debris and blockages.
 Left in situ this can increase the danger of flooding of adjacent land and property.

-The Ranger team clear debris from the brook on a regular basis; after the summer floods of 2007 the entire length of the brook under our management was cleared by hand, and the debris removed from site.
+The Conservation team clear debris from the brook on a regular basis; after the summer floods of 2007 the entire length of the brook under our management was cleared by hand, and the debris removed from site.

 Vandalised trees along the Brookside Road area of the site have been replaced with native ash trees, and in the Greenacres Road section a hedge line has been re-installed.